How to Study Boundary Phenomena

 Robustness to null Pattern in only 0.6% of scrambled data

 This isn’t measurement failure.
-It’s what a real boundary looks like.
+It’s what a real boundary looks like – and it tells you what you can predict: roughly half a pronoun’s behaviour, half a determinative’s.

 What kind of problem is this?